 Domino's Pizza (DPZ) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the pizza chain had lost 3.17% over the past month.
-This has lagged the Retail-Wholesale sector's gain of 1.86% and the S&P 500's loss of 0.39% in that time.
+Heading into today, shares of the pizza chain had lost 5.1% over the past month, lagging the Retail-Wholesale sector's gain of 1.57% and the S&P 500's gain of 0.49% in that time.

-DPZ will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $2.67, up 30.24% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $933.35 million, up 13.71% from the prior-year quarter.
+Wall Street will be looking for positivity from DPZ as it approaches its next earnings report date.
+The company is expected to report EPS of $2.70, up 31.71% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $937.85 million, up 14.26% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for DPZ.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-DPZ is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.39% higher.
+DPZ is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that DPZ has a Forward P/E ratio of 29.52 right now.
-This represents a discount compared to its industry's average Forward P/E of 33.99.
+Investors should also note DPZ's current valuation metrics, including its Forward P/E ratio of 30.36.
+This valuation marks a discount compared to its industry's average Forward P/E of 34.03.

-Investors should also note that DPZ has a PEG ratio of 2.13 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Retail - Restaurants was holding an average PEG ratio of 3.79 at yesterday's closing price.
+It is also worth noting that DPZ currently has a PEG ratio of 2.19.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Retail - Restaurants stocks are, on average, holding a PEG ratio of 3.85 based on yesterday's closing prices.

 Click to get this free report